Have you ever wonder what would be the secret of Chinese people's eternal youthfulness? Yes...It is cabbage!

 Cabbage is a cool-season crop.
-In the US supermarkets, however, they can be readily available year round.
-While buying, choose fresh, compact, firm, medium-size head heavy for its size.
+In the US supermarkets, however, they can be readily available year-round.
+While buying, choose a fresh, compact, firm, medium-size head, heavy for its size.

 Pests are common in cabbage.
 Conventionally grown heads may be subjected to insecticide sprays to avoid pest infestation.
 Therefore wash thoroughly in cold running water, then soak in saline water for about 30 minutes.
 Then again, give a gentle wash in clean water in order to remove sand, dirt, pests, eggs/ova/cysts, and any residual insecticides.

 Use cabbage while farm fresh to get its maximum health benefits.
 However, it can be stored in the refrigerator for few days for later use.

 To prepare, trim off the stem end and discard any withered outer layer leaves.
 Wash the head as described above.
 Cut the head into two halves and then slice the leaves as you may desire in the recipes.

 Here are some serving tips: